Az-21/kaeru/docs/Config/Environment/Git.md

 git config user.signingkey A000000000000000
 ```

-> [!NOTE]
+!!! note
-> GitHub enables a private email to hide your email.
+    GitHub enables a private email to hide your email.
 Prefer to use that email to hide your real email.

->
-> It can be found in Settings > Emails.
+    It can be found in Settings > Emails.

 ### Global Project Config
 ```sh